For 6 months, I struggled with both recurring pink eye as well as scleritis. I assumed I had seasonal allergies.

 Is It Allergies, Pink Eye, or Something More Serious?

 At first, I delayed seeking medical treatment because I assumed I was suffering with seasonal allergies (e.g., tree, ragwood, mold, pollen).
-But my eyes became so red they looked like demon's eyes, and they hurt intensely—a stabbing pain.
+But my eyes became so red they looked like a demon's eyes, and they hurt intensely—a stabbing pain.

 I waited longer than I should have to consult a professional.
-If you have bloodshot, uncomfortable eyes that are bothering you, I'd like to help you avoid making that mistake by understanding possible causes and knowing when to see your ophthamologist.
+If you have bloodshot, uncomfortable eyes that are bothering you, I'd like to help you avoid making that mistake by understanding possible causes and knowing when to see your ophthalmologist.

 The Misery of Red, Itchy Eyes

 We often take our eyes for granted until something goes wrong.

 Your eyes feel red, irritated, itchy, uncomfortable, or even painful.
 Maybe you have crusty discharge or watery eyes that make you look like you're crying.
 There are a number of potential causes.
 Could you be suffering from allergies, pink eye, or something more serious?